The New Adventures of Mighty Mouse and Heckle & Jeckle: Production

-Filmation hired several animators and artists, including storyboard artists John Kricfalusi, Tom Minton and Eddie Fitzgerald, and screenwriter Paul Dini, who got their start working on the show and other productions such as Fat Albert and the Cosby Kids The Brown Hornet.
+Filmation hired several animators and artists, including storyboard artists John Kricfalusi, Tom Minton, Eddie Fitzgerald, and screenwriter Paul Dini, who got their start working on the show and other productions such as Fat Albert and the Cosby Kids The Brown Hornet.
 Kricfalusi, Kent Butterworth and other animators did not understand the limitations put on by network strictures and economic realities, and wanted to rebel against Filmation's mandates of reusable animation and their strict "on-model" policies (where model sheets had to be traced).

-Fitzgerald, Minton and other storyboard artists drew some funny and lively boards as reference for the animators.
-As a result, the animation and art was a lot more energetic than the original Terrytoons.
-Fitzgerald storyboarded a scene in the episode "Movie Mouse" where Oil Can Harry does a wild take in response to Swifty telling him that he used handcuffs to tie up a snake.
+Fitzgerald, Minton, and other storyboard artists drew humorous and lively boards as reference for the animators.
+(Note: Attributed to multiple references:) As a result, the animation and art was a lot more energetic than the original Terrytoons.
+For example, Fitzgerald storyboarded a scene in the episode "Movie Mouse" where Oil Can Harry does a wild take in response to Swifty telling him that he used handcuffs to tie up a snake.
 Scheimer and Prescott claimed that the scene could not be animated, but Butterworth insisted that it could, and spent a week working on it to prove it.
 The scene wound up in the finished episode.

-Kricfalusi, Fitzgerald, Minton and Butterworth would later go on to work on Ralph Bakshi's Mighty Mouse: The New Adventures.
+Kricfalusi, Fitzgerald, Minton and Butterworth would later go on to work on Ralph Bakshi's Mighty Mouse: The New Adventures, with Minton describing his work on that series as "revenge for what [they] couldn't do at Filmation".
 When he was first hired, Paul Dini was lighting models for Filmation.
 His father was a friend of Prescott's.
 During college, Dini was doing freelance scripts for Filmation.
 He sent the studio a script, and was given some work, writing some Quacula and Heckle and Jeckle episodes.

 A panel of children's television experts assembled by TV Guide criticized the series, referring to it as "mindless and monotonous" with "relentless violence-based humor".
-After the series premiered, cartoonist Scott Shaw filed suit against Filmation due to the fact that he had created a character named Duckula for the comic book Quack! #1 (July 1976), published by Star*Reach.
+After the series premiered, cartoonist Scott Shaw! filed suit against Filmation due to the fact that he had created a character named Duckula for the comic book Quack! #1 (July 1976), published by Star*Reach.
 Shaw! had been alerted by friends at Filmation that they had copies of Quack! on hand during production, and that Quacula's character model sheet seemed to be one of Bob Clampett's Daffy Duck with Duckula's features overlaid onto it (Shaw! would recruit Clampett as an expert witness).

 Additionally, Duckula had his own bear supporting character named Bearanboltz, a dim-witted pastiche of Frankenstein's monster.
 The matter was settled out of court by Filmation with Shaw! for $30,000, and after 16 episodes Quacula was dropped from the show.
 The show was shortened to a half-hour in 1980, and was moved to Sundays in its final season.
 In 1982, "The Great Space Chase" was re-edited into an 80-minute movie which had a limited release to theaters.
 It later appeared on home video.